 Together Tomorrow launch

 The Together Tomorrow team used the AIDS Impact Conference as an opportunity to launch their study.
 A media roundtable about HIV risk and male-male couples was held in the margins of the conference.
-This was well attended and, so far has resulted in five print articles in large-circulation South African newspapers, five online articles, five radio interviews and two television slots.
+This was well attended and resulted in five print articles in large-circulation South African newspapers, seven online articles, five radio interviews and two television slots.

 Prof Heidi van Rooyen addresses media roundtable on Together Tomorrow research results.